anttiviljami/pointscene-node-endpoint/readme.md

 ## Installation

-Clone this repo, run npm install, run gulp install (optional), done !
+Clone this repo, run npm install, done !

 ```
 git clone https://github.com/davijo/pointscene-node-endpoint
 cd node-pointscene-client
-npm install
+npm install -g
-gulp install
 ```

 ## Usage

 Run `pointscene.js` as an executable from the command line.
-If you ran `gulp install`, it should already be accessible in your $PATH as `pointscene`.
+If you ran `npm install -g`, it should already be accessible in your $PATH as `pointscene`.
 See --help for options.

 ```
 $ pointscene